What is vestibulodynia?

 - If antidepressants are unsuccessful, anticonvulsant medications may be tried, particularly gabapentin 300 to 1800 mg daily or pregabalin 25 to 300 mg daily.
 Topiramate and lamotrigine are also prescribed.
 Side effects from anticonvulsants are common.

 Support for and education of the condition are essential components of treatment.
+Pyschosocial therapies such as couples counselling, sexual education and psychological treatments such as cognitive behavioural therapy are important.
 Both the patient and their partner need to understand and learn how to cope with the stresses that the condition can place on relationships.
 And to understand that a poor relationship can lead to vulvodynia.

 - Avoid contact with the affected area for several weeks.